MicrosoftDocs/powerbi-docs/contributor-guide/tools-and-setup.md

 ﻿<properties
-pageTitle="Install and set up tools for authoring in GitHub" description="Tools and steps to get set up for authoring Azure content in GitHub." services="contributor-guide" documentationCenter="" authors="tysonn"
+pageTitle="Install and set up tools for authoring in GitHub" description="Tools and steps to get set up for authoring Power BI content in GitHub." services="contributor-guide" documentationCenter="" authors="tysonn"